xkeshav/gh-repo-care/README.md

 ## How to start

-install the repo in your node based project
+Install the repo in your node based project

 ```sh
 npm install @xkeshav/gh-repo-care